-If startup repair and uninstall recently installed updates failed to fix the problem, and again Windows 10 stuck Getting Windows ready Don’t turn off your computer then Reset the windows update components, which may help fix almost all windows update related problems.
+Then what if startup repair and uninstall recently installed updates failed to fix the problem, Windows 10 stuck Getting Windows ready Don’t turn off your computer?
+You can try Resetting the windows update components, which may help fix almost all windows update-related problems.

-Again, on safe mode, open windows services and check windows update service, BITS, and sysmain service are not running.
-If it’s running, right-click on it and select stop.
-Now open C:\windows here, look for the folder named SoftwareDistribution, Right-click on it and rename the folder as SoftwareDistribution.old.
+Again, open windows services and check windows update service, BITS, and sysmain service are not running on safe mode.
+If it's running, right-click on it and select stop.
+Now open C:\windows here, look for the folder named SoftwareDistribution, Right-click on it, and rename it as SoftwareDistribution.bak.

-Now restart windows and check on next start windows start normally without any stuck installing updates.
+Now restart windows and check on the following start windows usually start without any stuck installing updates.

 Uninstall Recently Installed Software